G-Research/siembol/docs/services/siembol_parsing_services.md

 Siembol provides parsing services for normalising logs into messages with one layer of key/value pairs.
 Clean normalised data are very important for further processing such as alerting.
 ### Key concepts
 - `Parser` is a siembol configuration that defines how to normalise a log
-- `Parsing app` is a stream application (storm topology) that combine one or multiple parsers and reads a log from kafka topics and produces normalised log to output kafka topics
+- `Parsing app` is a stream application (storm topology) that combines one or multiple parsers and reads a log from kafka topics and produces normalised log to output kafka topics
 ### Common fields
-These fields are included in all siembol messages after parsing:
+These common fields are included in all siembol messages after parsing:
 - `original_string` - The original log before normalisation
 - `timestamp` - Timestamp extracted form the log in milliseconds since the UNIX epoch
 - `source_type` - Data source - a siembol parser that was used for parsing the log